“Nobody ever outgrows Scripture; the book widens and deepens with our years.”Charles Spurgeon

 Make it a daily practice.
 Block out the time and study.
 Don’t just read it without retaining.
 Get into the Word, write in your Bible, highlight, make notes.
 I quote Spurgeon again: “A Bible that’s falling apart usually belongs to someone who isn’t.”
 How true is that?
 Put in the work.
 It’s worth it.

-2020 is approaching quickly, and we love to start new things on January 1st.
+2022 has arrived, and we love to start new things in the beginning of the new year.
 I’m not going to go into the research and studies on how these resolutions often fail, because 1) you are actually going to stick with it, right? …and 2) Bible studies are something people actually do seem to stick with throughout the year, even after they stop going to the gym, and start eating whatever they want again.

 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.James 1:22-25

 Yes, this week I’m taking a break from talking about money, and focusing entirely on Jesus.
-It’s Christmas Eve after all.
-How appropriate it is that we talk about studying God’s Word right now 2.
+It’s Christmas week after all.
+How appropriate it is that we talk about studying God’s Word right now.2

 “We go from Malachi to Matthew in one page of our scriptures, but that one piece of paper that separates the Old Testament from the New Testament represents 400 years of history – 400 years where there wasn’t a prophet, 400 years where God’s voice wasn’t heard.
 And that silence was broken with the cry of a baby on Christmas night.”Louie Giglio